autocrypt/autocrypt/doc/other-crypto-interop.rst

   * You can still create a compatible header with a tool we will provide.
 We are targeting users who have not used pgp before.
-Nevertheless most clients will still support other key formats.
+Nevertheless most MUAs will still support other key formats.
 But they are not required to.